The Basics: Overview

 What happens during a depression screening?

-The doctor will ask your teen questions about his feelings and behaviors.
+The doctor will ask your teen questions about their feelings and behaviors.
 This may include asking how often your teen:

 - Feels hopeless or sad